The Southeastern Virginia house districts include Districts: 1, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 14, 16, 17, 19, 22, 23, and 24.

 Below are clips from my participation in the General Laws Committee aircast on May 12, 2021.
 See my Top News for complete YouTube recording.

-Current Position: State Delegate for District 14 since 2002
+Current Position: State Delegate of District 14 since 2002

 Danny Marshall is working for Jobs, Economic Development, A Strong Region and a Strong Virginia.